 Stand-out Feature: Low cost without a complete sacrifice of quality.

-Weakest Link: Metal parts will start turning green after a few seasons of use in brackish waters.
+Weakest Link: Metal parts will start turning green after a few seasons of use in brackish or salt waters.

-We like the Sahara’s high drag rating (seven to 24 pounds) and fast retrieve (26 to 41 inches per crank) but this is another reel that quite frankly makes our Top 10 in no small measure because of its price-point.
+We like the Sahara’s smooth drag and fast retrieve (26 to 41 inches per crank) but this is another reel that quite frankly makes our Top 10 in no small measure because of its price-point.
 Though it’s not high in the manufacturer’s line it’s benefitted from a lot of trickle-down technology coming from more advanced Shimanos, including their robust Hagane cold-forged gears and X Ship pinion gear bearings.
+Today Shimano offers it in front drag (the FJ Clam) and a rare rear-drag version.

 Stand-out Feature: Uber-smooth cranking and an uber-smooth drag, in a low-cost reel.